swaptacular/swpt_accounts/protocol.rst

    The value of the ``recipient_identity`` field in the corresponding `PrepareTransfer`_ message.

-prepared_at : date-time
-   The moment at which the transfer was prepared.

 ts : date-time
    The moment at which this message was sent (the message's timestamp).